Fernald Feed Materials Production Center: Site selection

 The New York Operations Office delegated the task of finding a suitable location for the new feed materials plant to the Catalytic Construction Company, its engineering contractor.
 A series of selection criteria was drawn up.
 At least 1 sqmi of flat land was required, preferably already owned by the government, serviced by good road and rail connections.
 The plant needed 30,000 kW of electric power and a stream with a flow of at least 500 cuft/s to remove effluent.
 Ideally, the local area would have sufficient skilled tradesmen to avoid having to build a camp for the construction workers and sufficient accommodation to avoid having to build a new housing development for the plant workers.
 The preferred zone was the Ohio valley and the southeastern states.

 The United States Army Corps of Engineers nominated twenty inactive ordnance or chemical works sites, but almost all were liable to be reactivated in response to the Korean War emergency.
 The only one that was not was the AEC-owned Lake Ontario Ordnance Works in Niagara County, New York, which was outside the preferred zone.
 The criteria were reconsidered.
-The recent development of a new ion-exchange process fror the treatment of radioactive waste water allowed the water flow requirement to be halved, but in the interim the AEC had become more concerned about the housing situation, and expressed a strong preference for a site near a major city.
+The recent development of a new ion-exchange process for the treatment of radioactive waste water allowed the water flow requirement to be halved, but in the interim the AEC had become more concerned about the housing situation, and expressed a strong preference for a site near a major city.
 In January 1951, another thirty-four sites were considered, most of which were recommended by ten railroads in the region.
 The following month, the water flow criterion was further reduced to 100 cuft/s, and another eight sites were nominated by railroads.
 Catalytic Construction Company engineers physically inspected the sites.
 This reduced the candidates to four in the Ohio-Indiana area.
 After consideration of freight costs, labor costs and property values, the New York Operations Office manager, W. E. Kelley, chose a site near Fernald, Ohio.